theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/qliksense-qlikview/generating-data-load-script.md

 ![XU_qlik_generate_Script](/img/content/XU_qlik_generate_Script.png){:class="img-responsive"}
 2. Click **[Generate Qlik Script]** to generate a data load script.
 The window "Script" opens.

-### Further Processing the Script
+### Further Processing of the Script
-1. Select the *QlikView Script* or *QlikSense Script* tab
+1. Select the *QlikView Script* or *QlikSense Script* tab.
 2. Click **[Copy to Clipboard]** to copy the script.
 ![XU_qlik_generate_Script](/img/content/XU_qlik_generate_Script_3.png){:class="img-responsive"}
 3. When using QlikView, paste the copied script into the QlikView data load editor.
-For QlikSense, see chapter [Settings in QlikSense](./settings-in-qlik-sense).
+For QlikSense, see section [Settings in QlikSense](./settings-in-qlik-sense).

 {: .box-note }
-**Note:** the "SET methods" cannot be edited in the "Script" window.
+**Note:** The "SET methods" cannot be edited in the "Script" window.
 Edit the SET methods in the Qlik data load editor.